maubanel/UE5-Blueprints/private-variables/README.md

 ##### `Step 5.`\|`ITB`| :small_orange_diamond:

 Name the variable something that describes what it does.
-CI called it `ColorOfLight`.
-I also put it in a **Category** called `Light`.
+I called it `ColorOfLight`.
+I also put it in a **Category** called `Light` (this will not show up by default, you can just type it in and it will add it in the future in this blueprint as a category).
 It is always best practice to also leave a **Tooltip** in the details panel.
 This way anytime a user hovers over the variable name a full explanation can be given.
 This allows you to use shorter less descriptive variable names and still provide a full description.
 My tooltip was `Sets color of lightbulb and spotlight beam in game`.

 ![add color of light variable](images/SetTooltipRm5.jpg)